Art, cypresses and beautiful sunsets

 When we saw photos of the baths online, we knew we had to visit one day.
 The light blue colour of the water is absolutely stunning!

-The heat sources are completely natural and the thermal activity keeps the water at a soothing 37°C year-round (98.6°F).
+The heat sources are completely natural and the thermal activity keeps the water at a soothing 37.5°C year-round (99.5°F).
 In other words, it’s a perfect outdoor spa.

-These hot springs are quite popular and despite arriving early in the morning, we found several people already enjoying the hot water in the cool morning air.
+These hot springs are quite popular, so we arrived very early in the morning to enjoy the hot water in the cool morning air without too many other people.

-Bagni San Filippo hasn’t yet reached the popularity of the thermal baths at Saturnia.
+Bagni San Filippo hasn’t yet reached the popularity of the hot springs at Saturnia.

 They’re not quite as accessible but the thermal baths in the forest are also beautiful and perfectly warm.